Jumbo houses need jumbo loans.

 When you buy a new property, you may need a mortgage to finance the purchase.
 The federal government sets limits on how much you can borrow, and while the average property fits into this bracket with no problem, what happens when you want to take out a loan larger than the limits allow?

 A jumbo mortgage can give you the larger funds traditional loans do not cover — provided that you can find a lender that offers one, meet the qualifications, and afford the higher cost.

 Where do you go to finance such a large amount?
 Here’s what you need to know.

 What is a Jumbo Mortgage?

-The conforming loan limit is set each year by the government and based on where you live, with most of the U.S. limited to $510,400 for the conventional home loan.
+A jumbo loan is designed for expensive, higher-end properties that exceed the loan limits of a conventional loan.
+The conforming loan limit is set each year by the Federal Housing Finance Agency (FHFA), with most of the U.S. limited to $647,200 for the conventional home loan.
 When you exceed these amounts, you are now entering jumbo mortgage territory.